 Financing a college education is a concern for many families.
 Most financial aid packages will include student loans; however, federal subsidized and unsubsidized loans may not cover the total cost of college expenses.
 Consequently, families are faced with the challenge of meeting the cost of their expenses.

-Private loans are private loans that provide students with additional funding for unmet college expenses.
+Private loans provide students with additional funding for unmet college expenses.
 Select private education loan lenders now offer parent private loans.
 These loans are borrowed by the parent, not the student.

 Students are encouraged to file the Free Application for Federal Student Aid (FAFSA) to exhaust all eligibility for federal funds before applying for private loans.